 SM 403 INTERNSHIP IN SPORT MANAGEMENT (3 HRS.)

 Observation of and participation in a field-related experience under the direction of a field supervisor and a University supervisor.
-Must have the approval of the Department Chair Prerequisite: Junior standing or permission of instructor
+Must have the approval of the Department Chair

 SM 404 CAPSTONE EXPERIENCE IN SPORT MANAGEMENT 4-2-4